We the Fest

 We The Fest is an annual summer festival of music, arts, fashion and food in Jakarta, Indonesia.
-The first edition was held on August 24, 2014, and it has since been held at Parkir Timur Senayan.
+The first edition was held on August 24, 2014 at Parkir Timur Senayan.
 In 2017, the event was moved to Jakarta International Expo Kemayoran.
 The event features many genres of music, including pop, rock, indie, hip hop and electronic dance music.
-It is promoted by Ismaya Live.
+The festival is organized by Ismaya Live.
+We the Fest took a break in 2025 before returning in 2026.

 2014

 The 2014 We The Fest took place on Sunday 24 August 2014 at Parkir Timur Senayan.